gerencianet/gn-api-sdk-php/docs/CHARGE_CREATE_HISTORY.md

 ## Adding information to charge's history

-It is possible to add information to any charge's history.
+It is possible to add information to the history of a charge.
 These informations will be listed when [detailing a charge](/docs/CHARGE_DETAIL.md).

 The process to add information to history is shown below: